-Application of Germanium PI 2 in Self-Etching Adhesives and Bulk-Fill Composites
+Application of germanium PI 2 in self-etching adhesives and bulk-fill composites

-Various benzoylgermanium derivatives have been synthesized and tested as potential visible-light PIs for dental composites and compound 2 (Figure 12) was found to be the most promising candidate.
-This PI was therefore added to dental formulations (e.g., self-etching adhesives (SEA) and restorative composites) and tested.
+Various benzoylgermanium derivatives have been synthesized and tested as potential visible light PIs for dental composites and compound 2 (Figure 11) was found to be the most promising candidate.
+This PI was therefore added to dental formulations (e.g., self-etching adhesives (SEA) and restorative composites) and tested by the company Ivoclar Vivadent AG.